3 Best Picture Books to Teach Story Grammar Elements

 When selecting books for narrative intervention, look for stories that:

-- Present a clear problem
+• Present a clear problem.

-- Show the character’s goal or plan explicitly
+• Show the character’s goal or plan explicitly.

-- Include attempts and consequences
+• Include obvious attempts and consequences.

-- End with a satisfying resolution
+• End with a satisfying resolution.

 3 Picture Books With Complete Episodes That Work in Therapy